Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Experimental setup

 \section{Experimental setup}

-To understand the effects of dropout, we trained a number of networks with different structures.
-We consider two types of neural networks: 1) Fully-connected neural networks (FNNs) that are optimized for performance on MNIST.
-For FNN, all parameters are initialized by Xavier initialization\citep{glorot2010understanding}.
-2) Convolutional neural networks (CNNs) that are optimized for performance on CIFAR-10.
-For CNN, all parameters are initialized by He initialization \citep{he2015delving}.
+To understand the effect of dropout, we train a number of networks with different structures.
+We consider the following types of neural networks: 1) Fully-connected neural networks (FNNs) trained by MNIST \citep{lecun1998gradient}.
+2) Convolutional neural networks (CNNs) trained by CIFAR-10 \citep{krizhevsky2009learning}.
+3) Deep residual neural networks (ResNets) \citep{he2016deep} trained by CIFAR-100 \citep{krizhevsky2009learning}.
+4) Transformer \citep{vaswani2017attention} trained by Multi30k \citep{elliott2016multi30k}.
 The loss of all our experiments is cross entropy loss.

-For Fig. \ref{fig:flatness_cnn} (a), we use the FNN with size $784-1024-1024-10$.
-We add dropout layers behind the first and the second layers with dropout rate of 0.8 and 0.5, respectively.
-We train the network using default Adam optimizer \citep{kingma2015adam} with a learning rate of 0.0001.

-For Fig. \ref{fig:flatness_cnn} (b), we use vgg-9 \citep{simonyan2014very} to compare the loss landscape flatness w/o dropout layers.
-Models are trained using GD with Nesterov momentum, training-size 128 for 300 epochs.
-The learning rate was initialized at 0.1, and divided by a factor of 10 at epochs 150, 225 and 275.
-We only use 2048 examples for training to compromise with the computational burden.

-For Fig. \ref{fig:pca}, \ref{fig:Hessian}, \ref{fig:anisotropic}, we use the FNN with size $784-50-50-10$.
-We train the network using GD with the first 10,000 training data as the training set.
-We add a dropout layer behind the second layer.
-The dropout rate and learning rate are specified and unchanged in each experiment.
+It is worth noting that, to avoid the influence of SGD in our experiments, all our networks are trained using GD, so it is difficult for us to verify on larger datasets such as ImageNet.